 Knowledge: Percent

-The percent is a particular way of presenting a fraction.
+Percent is a special kind of a fraction.
 It is often used in everyday life.
 A numerical expression such as 30% (which reads "thirty percent") is actually another notation for the number thirty hundredths, or 0.30.
-To facilitate understanding of the concept of percent, students should first be introduced to the connection between the percent and the fraction with a denominator of 100 using concrete or semi-concrete materials.
+To facilitate understanding of the concept of percent, students should first be introduced to the connection between the percent and the fraction with a denominator of 100 using concrete or visual materials.

 Example